 Teaches the daily operation of an FCC-licensed non-commercial educational radio station, WJJW, 91.1 FM.
-Topics include compliance with FCC regulations, digital streaming copyright, use of Adobe Audition for advanced audio recording and editing, producing live and recorded shows for broadcast, and producing news and interview shows and along with titles and color correction are also examined.
+Topics include compliance with FCC regulations, digital streaming copyright, use of Adobe Audition for advanced audio recording and editing, producing live and recorded shows for broadcast, and producing news and interview shows and podcasts.
+A weekly live on-air shift is part of the class requirements.
+Students may assume management positions at WJJW.
+Repeatable for a max of 15 credits.

-COMM 314 Advanced TV Production: Theory and Practice
+COMM 314 Digital TV: Theory and Production II